fl1ckje/fl1ckje/README.md

 📚 Learn both software and hardware techs.

-🔭 Focused on backend, game development and data processing.
+🔭 Focused on backend, game development, SDR devices and data processing.

 📡 Interested in GNSS and miltech.